cyclus/cyclus.github.com/source/cep/cep3.rst

 creation, an announcement should be made to the developer's list, and users of the project should be encouraged to test them out in order to bugs/other issues.

-Any required changes should be pull requested from a topical branch into the *release* branch.
-After this has been accepted, the topical branch should be merged with ``develop`` as well.
+Any required changes must be pull requested from a topical branch into the *release* branch.
+After this has been accepted, the topical branch must be merged with ``develop`` as well.
 The release branch is there so that development can continue on the ``develop`` branch while the release candidates (rc) are out and under review.
 This is because otherwise any new developments would have to wait until post-release to be merged into ``develop`` to prevent them from accidentally getting released early.

-Everything that is in the release branch should also be part of ``develop``.
+Everything that is in the release branch must also be part of ``develop``.
 Graphically,

 .. figure:: cep-0003-1.svg